We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Sealy Conform Performance

 Prefer a foam mattress?
-Sealy’s Conform line offers options to consider in a number of firmness choices.
+The Sealy Conform line offers options to consider in a number of firmness choices.
+The plush option may be best for side sleepers who need pressure relief, while the firmer choices may be better for stomach and back sleepers.

 In the Conform Performance mattress, layers of foam work together to provide support and comfort.
 Memory foam and two types of gel-infused foam add cushioning and are designed to help you maintain a comfortable sleeping temperature.

-Despite the layers of foam, several reviewers confirm this mattress does sleep cool, and reviewers praise this mattress overall.
+Reviewers praise this mattress overall.
+Despite the layers of foam, several reviewers confirm this mattress does sleep cool.
 People say it has great motion isolation, feels comfortable and cool to the touch, and helps them sleep better and wake up without pain.

 A few people do say the edges could have been more supportive, and others note that the mattress began to sag in the first year.
 Some say they never got used to the firmness.